khulnasoft-lab/khulnasoft-ui/doc/contributing/adding_components.md

 New components are usually introduced in a single, large MR.

-You can make the review process easier by creating a primary branch and MR along with subsequent smaller branches and MRs.
+To simplify the review process, create a principal feature branch based on the project's main branch.
-The smaller MRs will target the primary branch allowing for review to take place against each smaller MR individually.
+Then, create smaller branches targeting the principal branch to iterate through smaller changes.

 ## Working on a Pajamas-documented component